glowkeeper/glowkeeper.github.io/src/content/writing/stories/change.md

 “My meeting begins in an hour.
 Will you still be here when I return?”

-Harry considered the warm kitchen of his mountain home, his chair upon the veranda and the deer appearing at the edge of the woods.
+Harry thought of the warm kitchen on his mountain, his chair waiting upon the veranda and the deer emerging at the edge of the woods.

+He had intended to begin the journey home that morning.
+But Raphael was no longer speaking to an important gentleman.
+He was asking his cousin.

 “Until tomorrow morning.”